DiboraHaile/datawarehouse_with_dbt_redash/data/README.md

 - the first 4 columns include information about the trajectory like the unique trackID, the type of vehicle, the distance traveled in meters and the average speed of the vehicle in km/h
 - the last 6 columns are then repeated every 6 columns based on the time frequency.
 For example, column_5 contains the latitude of the vehicle at time column_10, and column­­­_11 contains the latitude of the vehicle at time column_16.
 Speed is in km/h, Longitudinal and Lateral Acceleration in m/sec2 and time in seconds.

+## Data schema
+Data is ingested to a postgres database with the name of traffic_stream_record there are two tables in these database named trajectory and record.
+You can find the schemas of these two tables on [here](https://dbdiagram.io/d/traffic_stream_record-65253c0bffbf5169f066488a)